PrestaShop/docs/modules/creation/displaying-content-in-front-office.md

 ```

 As you can see, we make it so that the module is hooked to the `displayLeftColumn` and `actionFrontControllerSetMedia` hooks.
-In addition to this, we will add code for the "`displayRightColumn`" hook.
+In addition to this, we will add code for the `displayRightColumn` hook.

 Attaching code to a hook requires a specific method for each: